RyanWendell13/E-commerce/README.md

     SESSION_SECRET = (Type a string of random letters) CORS_ORIGIN = (Set to frontend url)

+In the frontend package.json modify proxy to be your backend url (ex. "proxy": "http://localhost:3000/",)

 run npm i for both the frontend and backend. then run npm start for both.